dextr-cloud/dextr-docs/docs/_pages/home.md

 ### First Look

-The first thing you'll notice when doing log in into Dextr is that there are a lot of components showing up.
-At the top of the screen there is a header (Figure 1 - Component 1).
-At the right corner there is a Team Status Drawer (Figure 1 - Component 2) and in the left corner a Side Navigation bar (Figure 1 - Component 3) that allows you to travel around Dextr main tabs and components.
+After you enter the Dextr dashboard you can see at the top of the screen the header (Component 1), the Team Status Drawer (Component 2) in the right corner, and in the left corner a Side Navigation bar (Component 3).

 [![First Look](/assets/images/first-look.jpg)](/assets/images/first-look.jpg)

-Figure 1.
-Dextr dashboard main components

 ----